 Meat – If you don’t want to use Italian sausage, you could opt for ground beef, ground pork, ground turkey, or a combination of beef and pork, or beef and sausage.
-If you choose turkey, use lean, not super lean meat, or it’ll dry out.
+If you choose turkey, use lean, not extra lean meat, or it’ll dry out.
 For beef, use 85/15, as leaner options will also be dry.

-Absolutely!
-You only need to make one gluten free substation and that is pasta.
+To Make This Baked Ziti Gluten Free: You only need to make one gluten free substation and that is pasta.
 Use gluten free penne pasta and I recommend the brand Tinkyada over most other brands.
 Many gluten free pasta options break apart and crumble easily and this brands stands up to cooking extremely well.
 All other ingredients should be gluten free already but double check the packaging just in case.

 This recipe calls for 12 oz of ricotta, and the container is usually 15 oz.
 If you like ricotta cheese, feel free to add the whole 15 oz of ricotta.
 However, I find it a to be a bit too much and it overpowers the other flavors.

 Personally, I’d rather use the leftover 3 oz. (which is really not that little) in other ways!
-Use for leftover ricotta in delicious recipes like Ricotta Pancakes, Easy Ricotta Doughnuts, and more!.
+Use for leftover ricotta in delicious recipes like Ricotta Pancakes, Easy Ricotta Doughnuts, and more!
 You can even toss it into pound cake batter, add it to a quiche or breakfast egg muffins, make a flatbread for lunch, or use it to stuff French toast.

-Of course!
 You can make just the pasta sauce ahead of time, or you can even make the whole meat sauce ahead of time.
 Store the sauce in the refrigerator, in an air-tight container for up to 24 hours before making baked ziti.
 Reheat before mixing with pasta.